Network-Initialized Monte Carlo Based on Generative Neural Networks

 {\it Numerical experiments on the Ising model}\,---\, In the standard MCMC, the Markov chains must first be well thermalized such that it converges to the correct distribution, and then generate enough bins of statistically uncorrelated configurations to yield expectation values of observables with satisfactory statistical error, which requires the thermalization and each bin to be longer than the system-size-dependent autocorrelation time.
-To demonstrate that PCMC largely reduces the thermalization process, we compare the performance of PCMC on $16 \times 16$ Ising model at critical point, with those starting parallel MCMC simulations from random configurations and configurations used as training samples in PCMC, by computing the MC sweeps needed for converged magnetization results ($M^*=0.713$ for $L=16$ and $T=T_c$ as reference).
-We run 50 iterations for all three sets of data with each set consisting of 1000 configurations, and the results are shown in Fig.~\ref{fig:fig3}.
+To demonstrate that NIMC largely reduces the thermalization process, we compare the performance of NIMC on $16 \times 16$ Ising model at critical point, with those starting MCMC simulations from random configurations and configurations used as training samples in NIMC, by computing the MCMC sweeps (local update) needed for converged magnetization results ($M^*=0.713$ for $L=16$ and $T=T_c$ as reference).
+We run 50 iterations for all three sets of data with each set consisted of 1000 configurations (for each iteration, we re-run Markov chains from all the configurations), and the results are shown in Fig.~\ref{fig:fig3}.
 For training samples, almost about 150 sweeps are needed to reach a convergence, and for random configurations the number is more than 200.
-Remarkably, the PCMC scheme greatly lowers the thermalization time and arrive at the convergence after about only 30 sweeps.
+Remarkably, the NIMC scheme greatly lowers the thermalization time and arrive at the convergence after about only 30 sweeps.

-To further quantify the comparison, we take the training part for neural networks into consideration, and compute on the same CPU that for the 150 epochs of network training that are more than sufficient to converge the hyper parameters in the neural network, it takes around 125 seconds (could be made even faster on GPU), and each MC sweep for 1000 configurations takes around 2.5 seconds.
-That is, PCMC takes $125+2.5*30=200$ seconds for the 1000 thermalized and independent configurations here from training samples, while the $1000$ samples themselves need up to $2.5*150=375$ seconds for thermalization.
-Therefore, we claim that PCMC can overall speed up the MC simulations.
-Besides, the independent PCMC samples also save time in the process of measurements as there is completely no autocorrelation and we can directly measure observables once the thermalization is completed.
+To further quantify the comparison, we take the training part for neural networks into consideration, and compute on the same CPU (Intel Xeon E5-2680) that for the 150 epochs of network training that are more than sufficient to converge the parameters in the neural network.
+It turns out that the training process takes around 125 seconds (could be made even faster on GPU), and each MCMC sweep for 1000 configurations takes around 2.5 seconds.
+That is, NIMC takes $125+2.5\times30=200$ seconds for the 1000 thermalized and independent configurations here from training samples, while the $1000$ samples themselves need up to $2.5\times150=375$ seconds for thermalization.
+Therefore, we claim that NIMC can overall speed up the MC simulations.
+Besides, the independent NIMC samples also save time in the process of measurements as there is completely no autocorrelation and we can directly measure observables once the thermalization is completed.